lethaldemon/cp4wa-lab/proctor_only/README.md

 ```

 3. Verify by starting Firefox, then login in into DASH (username/password: `ncoadmin`/`ncoadmin`) and make sure that you can see the iceflakes icon for Metric Manager (Lowest icons on the top group of icons).

+Note: if you are already login to DASH before executing the piui stop and start above then you need to logout and then back login to see the iceflake icon.